keptn/wg-app-lifecycle/interested-parties.md

 # Interested Parties

 This page lists individual and organization stakeholders who declared their interest in the project.
-Being an _Interested Party_ does **NOT** imply any commitment to dedicate time to the project or to adopt OpenFeature.
+Being an _Interested Party_ does **NOT** imply any commitment to dedicate time to the working group and projects under its umbrella.

 ## Participating

-To declare your interest in OpenFeature, just add your name and/or organization in a pull request.
+To declare your interest in the working group, just add your name and/or organization in a pull request.
 For individuals referencing the organization and other affiliations is optional.
 Organizations must specify a contact email and ensure it is kept up to date.

-We invite interested parties to sign-up for news and to share expectations using [this Google Form](https://docs.google.com/forms/d/e/1FAIpQLSfRG8Ldun3HmcUsZCFMMORKyafjEUUKDYz5X-Zv8ZFCgbwlXA/viewform).
-Everyone is also welcome to [participate and contribute](https://openfeature.dev/home/participate/) to the project.
+An join our Slack channel!

 ## Interested individuals